How to Chat to Your Kids About Social Media Safety

 Some of the negatives associated with social media could include:

-• They could receive messages that are sexually explicit, violent or judgemental
+• They could receive messages that are sexually explicit, violent or judgmental

 • They can become victims of cyberbullying